-- 12. (1) The Council must appoint a chair and a vice-chair of the Committee, one of whom must be a councillor. - (2) If Council appoints a non-councillor as chair of the Committee, - (a) Council must send to the chair notices and agendas of all Council meetings, - (b) on request of the chair, Council must provide the chair with any materials or information provided to Council respecting matters before it, and - (c) the chair may attend and speak at Council meetings.
+12. (1) The Council must appoint a chair and a vice-chair of the Committee.

+(2) If Council appoints a non-councillor as chair of the Committee,

+(a) Council must send to the chair notices and agendas of all Council meetings,

+(b) on request of the chair, Council must provide the chair with any materials or information provided to Council respecting matters before it, and

+(c) the chair may attend and speak at Council meetings on agenda items that are related to financial administration.